Chunjee/array.ahk/docs.md

 ## .keys
 > `array.keys()`

-Returns a new Array that contains the keys for each index in the array.
+Returns a new array that contains the keys for each index in the array.

 #### Arguments
 Does not accept any arguments.

 #### Returns
-(array): A new array containing all indexes in the calling array.
+(array): A new array containing all keys in the calling array.

 #### Example